 4. Go To The Studio And Record Your Songs

-The next step is to go to a recording studio and lay down your vocals.
-If you’ve already used a recording studio before, this isn’t anything different then normal.
-You simply go to the studio, record your vocals, pay for the service and that’s it.
+The next step is to go to a recording studio and lay down your vocals, all the top rappers do this.
+If you've already used a recording studio before, this isn't anything different then normal.
+You simply go to the studio, record your vocals, pay for the service and that's it.

 If you haven't used a recording studio before however, you'll need to find a suitable one and get in contact with them.
 Let them know you want to record some songs, and that you'll need them to order the tracks together once all the songs are finished.
 This should be fine with any decent studio.